conda-forge/conda-forge.github.io/docs/_sources/maintainer/infrastructure.rst.txt

 add Python 2.7 back to a feedstock.
 Note that this command will remove any other Python versions and any ``win``, ``aarch64`` or ``ppc64le`` builds.
-Thus you should merge the PR into a separate branch on your feedstock if you want to keep these other builds. **Python 2.7 support is deprecated and further any feedstocks on Python 2.7 will not be properly handled by our bots.**
+Thus you should merge the PR into a separate branch on your feedstock if you want to keep these other builds. **Python 2.7 support is deprecated and any feedstocks on Python 2.7 will not be properly handled by our bots.**